 The short story

-with ksh and it does something like this.$ echo "\n" \nTry the following.
+If you can't getecho to interpret escape sequences like \n or \c with ksh and it does something like this.$ echo "\n" \nTry the following.

 $ builtin getconf; getconf UNIVERSE - att $ echo "\n"If your are under Ubuntu or the above doesn't work just change

-$ builtin getconf; getconf UNIVERSE = att $ echo "\n"
+- for =$ builtin getconf; getconf UNIVERSE = att $ echo "\n"

 For those interested in the details